sandramsc/berlin_store_locator_api/README.md

 ## Development Process

 1. Creating REST API in Python using Flask
-2. How to run a Python App locally.
+2. Ran the REST API locally.
-3. Containerize the API
+3. Containerized the REST API
     1. Created Dockerfile
-    2. Built DockerImage
+    2. Built Docker Image
     3. Ran Docker Container
-4. Created ECR repository using Python Boto3 and pushing Docker Image to ECR
+4. Created ECR repository using Python Boto3 and pushed Docker Image to ECR
-5. Used Kubernetes concepts and Created EKS cluster and Nodegroups
+5. Created EKS cluster and Nodegroups
 6. Created Kubernetes Deployments and Services using Python